 We are excited to be offering enrichment at Lincoln after some time off during the pandemic!
 The LSPA (through Lincoln Parent Donations) supplement enrichment activities at Lincoln School.
-Please find below a sampling of the different programs by grade level.
+Please find below a sampling of the different programs in recent years by grade level.
 If you have any photos to share from any of the enrichment events, please share them here.

 October: Wheelock Family Theater - Wheelock Family Theater provides a dynamic and exciting drama curriculum for young actors (ages 6–17) that teaches drama skills while connecting those skills to your child's overall development.